shashwat0770/Fitness-Connection/README.md

 <h3>Features:</h3>

-<h4>Responsive Design: The website is designed to work seamlessly on all devices including desktops, tablets, and mobile phones.
+<h4>Responsive Design: The website is designed to work seamlessly on all devices including desktops, tablets, and mobile phones.<br>
-Modern UI: A clean and user-friendly interface using Bootstrap to provide a smooth and intuitive navigation experience.
+Modern UI: A clean and user-friendly interface using Bootstrap to provide a smooth and intuitive navigation experience.<br>
-Interactive Sections: Dynamic content powered by JavaScript for class bookings, trainer consultations, and more.
+Interactive Sections: Dynamic content powered by JavaScript for class bookings, trainer consultations, and more.<br>
-Fitness Class Listings: View and sign up for various fitness classes with easy access to schedules and promotions.
+Fitness Class Listings: View and sign up for various fitness classes with easy access to schedules and promotions.<br>
 Trainer Profiles: Explore professional trainer expertise and book consultations.</h4>

 <br>